greysonthao/LangChain-RAG/step-by-step/STEP-BY-STEP.md

 ## STEP 06: Vectorize the (split) Documents and add them to the Vector Store

+  In this step we turn every document into a vector and store it in our in-memory vector store.

+  We can also directly query the vector store and find relevant documents based on some input.

   - Source: `/step-by-step/step-06.js`

   - Install dependencies: `npm install`